Joint Optimization of DNN Model Caching and Request Routing in Mobile Edge Computing: Performance Evaluation

-\textbf{BS Resource Utilization.} Fig. \ref{fig:utilization} shows the average BS resource utilization of all algorithms under various influencing factors.
-Combining the experimental analysis above, CoCaR demonstrates a more effective, finer-grained utilization of BS resources, with each unit of resource usage resulting in higher average inference precision and hit rate, thereby improving overall service quality and user coverage.
-Specifically, under the experimental setting in Sec. \ref{para}, CoCaR can utilize at least 86\% of BS memory resources.
-For the remaining algorithms, the coarse-grained caching scheme and the neglect of model loading time result in fewer cached DNN models and shorter valid model service time for the same BS resource utilization, ultimately leading to decreased algorithm performance.
+\textbf{BS Resource Utilization.} Fig. \ref{fig:utilization} shows the average BS resource utilization of all algorithms under various influencing factors. \revi{Notably, the Greedy algorithm generally exhibits the highest memory utilization due to its aggressive strategy of prioritizing popular, high-precision submodels, which quickly saturates the limited memory capacity.
+However, since Greedy relies on independent decision-making at each base station and neglects global information, its average inference precision and hit rate remain significantly lower than CoCaR's.
+In contrast to merely filling available memory, CoCaR strategically balances submodel size, model-loading latency, and caching diversity from a system-wide perspective.} Based on the experimental analysis above, CoCaR demonstrates more effective, finer-grained utilization of BS resources, with each unit of resource usage yielding higher average inference precision and hit rate, thereby improving overall service quality and user coverage.
+Under the experimental setting in Sec. \ref{para}, CoCaR can utilize at least 86\% of BS memory resources.